KristinaTurkina/KristinaTurkina/README.md

 I am eager to develop in the field of data analytics and apply analytical skills to solve real-world problems.

-I am ready to complete a test assignment and pass an interview.

 Follow me on Telegram https://t.me/kristinaturkina .